bmoniey/teensy_baby8/README.md

 ## 4. MIDI - This sequencer sends MIDI via serial port on Teensy 3.2
 	Uses MIDI commands sent via serial to a program like Ableton Live.
-	Needs a USB to MIDI adpatper.
+	Needs a USB to MIDI adapter.

 ## 5. OLED Display SSD1306 128 x 64
 * Used to provide menu interface to make changes to the behaviour of the sequencer